-This year, we are proposing a new route to Warwick District Council.
-The following is subject to approval, following consultation with the appropriate partners.
+NEW ROUTE FOR 2018: The following has been approved following consultation with the appropriate partners.
 Start at Campion Hills, turn left onto Leicester Street, over the Mini Island, onto Clarendon Avenue, turn right onto Parade, continue on Parade and turn right into Dormer Place - Parade ends.
-If this route is not permitted, we will carry on with the same route which we have taken for the past few years.

 Raise money for your preferred charity

 Leamington Carnival has always raised money for local charities and organisations, with all entrants in the parade asked to help us collect donations from the public but you now are able to collect donations for your own preferred cause, providing it is a registered charity and you comply with Leamington Carnival’s Terms and Conditions of Entry.
 The better your entry and the more collectors you have on the day will mean more money raised for your chosen charity.
 So now is the time to start planning your carnival entry, the bigger and more eye-catching - the better!

 If you don’t wish to collect for a nominated charity you can still collect money during the procession for Leamington Carnival, who support charities within Warwick District.

 All collectors will be licensed with Warwick District Council under the Leamington Carnival Street Collectors Permit.